timonwong/loggercheck/README.md

   -memprofile string
         write memory profile to this file -requirestringkey
-        require all logging keys to be of type string -rulefile string
+        require all logging keys to be inlined constant strings -rulefile string
         path to a file contains a list of rules -source